New Zealand–Philippines relations: Background

 Both New Zealand and the Philippines are countries wherein people of European and Austronesian descent live together with each other.
 As is the case with the British living alongside the Austronesian Maori in New Zealand, and the Spanish with the Austronesian Malay-Filipinos in the Philippines.
 They also have common Native American influence: as Polynesians in the Pre-Columbian era brought back from the Americas: Sweet Potatoes and Native Americans who were settled in New Zealand during the Polynesian contact with people from the Americas.
 Likewise, with the case of the Philippines, the Spaniards carried over: Mexican, Colombian, Venezuelan, Chilean, Argentine, Costa Rican, and Peruvian soldiers and colonists to the Philippines during the era of the Viceroyalty of New Spain.
 Eventually, both New Zealand and the Philippines were Allied Nations to the United States during the Second World War.

 Military relations

 RNZAF A-4 Skyhawks of No. 75 Squadron in Clark Air Base, Luzon in The Philippines.

 New Zealand and the Philippines fought together during the Korean War (1950–1953) under a UN-led police action to counter a North Korean invasion of South Korea.

 During the course of the Cold War, New Zealand and the Philippines were both part of the Southeast Asia Treaty Organization from 1954 to 1977.
 The Royal New Zealand Air Force has also conducted exercises in the Philippines.

-In February 2025, the Philippines and New Zealand began working towards finalizing a visiting forces agreement within the year.
-This agreement aims to bolster defense and security cooperation between the two nations amidst increasing geopolitical tensions, particularly in the South China Sea.

-New Zealand Ambassador to the Philippines Peter Kell stated that this VFA would facilitate joint military exercises, training, and other forms of defense collaboration.
-Philippine Department of National Defense Secretary Gilberto Teodoro Jr. emphasized the significance of the agreement in strengthening regional stability and responding to shared security challenges.

-The initiative aligns with the Philippines' broader efforts to enhance ties with like-minded nations to ensure sovereignty and peace in the face of growing Chinese aggression in the region.
-Once completed, the VFA will serve as a framework for mutual defense and capacity-building activities between the Philippines and New Zealand.
-On 30 April 2025, New Zealand Defence Minister Judith Collins signed the visiting forces agreement with her Philippine counterpart, Gilbert Teodoro, in Manila.
+The commitment to the signing of a status of visiting forces agreement (SOVFA) began when Philippine President Bongbong Marcos and New Zealand Prime Minister Christopher Luxon met in April 2024.
+On April 30, 2025, both countries signed the SOVFA at the Malacañang Palace in Manila.